The Guidance You Need To Establish Paternity

 Contact Us To Put Experience On Your Side

 You do not have to face this on your own.
 We serve families like yours all around the greater Buffalo area.
-Contact us online or call 716-803-8741 for a free phone consultation to discuss your questions and concerns with our responsive lawyer.
+Contact us online or call 716-803-8741 for a phone consultation to discuss your questions and concerns with our responsive lawyer.